ansible-community/community-website/posts/archive/the-zen-of-ansible.md

 content, adopting it in its entirety would not provide the best user experience that Ansible is capable of and known for.
-Its presence as a guiding principle for content design gives the wrong impression and re-enforces a mindset we don\'t want to recommend.
+Its presence as a guiding principle for content design gives the wrong impression and re-enforces a mindset we don't want to recommend.

 This got me thinking, what is "the zen" of Ansible?